 How we work with you

 • Diagnostic.
-We map your current architecture, constraints, and failure modes across structure, culture, management, performance, and remuneration.
+We map your current architecture: culture, management, performance, and remuneration, along with the constraints and failure modes it produces.

 • Design.
-We co‑design a target culture and architecture that make the desired behaviors and performance structurally supported and consequential.
+We co-design a target culture and the architecture beneath it, so the behaviour and performance you want are structurally supported rather than constantly willed into being.

 Where this work belongs.